-But as the months pass and we near April, freedom turns into the grim reminder that no matter how far we fling ourselves from America, we’re prisoners of the IRS.
+But as the months pass and we near April, freedom turns into the grim reminder that no matter how far we fling ourselves from America, we must file our U.S. income taxes.

-This guide shows you if you have to file taxes as an American expat living abroad, how to file taxes for free, and how to hire an accountant.
+That said, this guide will help you determine if you have to file taxes as an American expat living abroad, how to file them using free or paid options, and which services are available.

 Filing US Taxes

 When I first moved abroad, I wasn’t sure if I had to file taxes.
 So I got in touch with my accountant back home.
 He told me that I must file state and federal taxes while living abroad.

 The IRS website backs this up:

 “If you are a U.S. citizen or resident alien, the rules for filing income, estate, and gift tax returns and paying estimated tax are generally the same whether you are in the United States or abroad.
 Your worldwide income is subject to U.S. income tax, regardless of where you reside.“